 Understanding RA Nodules

 One symptom of rheumatoid arthritis not often discussed is rheumatoid nodules.
-These nodules are often left out of the conversation because they don’t occur for every patient.
-Instead, they only affect those who have the most severe form of the disease, around 20 percent of patients.
+These nodules are often left out of the conversation because they do not occur for every patient.
+Instead, they only affect those who have the most severe form of the disease, around 20% of patients.

 Those prone to developing nodules typically have a positive rheumatoid factor and may also have lung disease and inflamed blood vessels as a result of their RA.

-Rheumatoid nodules are also often seen in patients who take methotrexate to control their disease and currently around eight percent of people on the drug will develop nodules.
+Rheumatoid nodules are also often seen in patients who take methotrexate to control their disease and currently around 8% of people on the drug will develop nodules.

 Despite this, the number of people developing nodules in conjunction with their RA has been reduced in recent years along with the number of people who have developed lifelong deformities as a result of the illness.
 This is all largely thanks to advances in modern medicine and early intervention, both of which help control the disease and its activity much better than in the past.

 What Are RA Nodules?